Local App Development

 Add Variables to Environment Variables File

-With your environment variable file created, you can access your live app
+With your environment variable file created, you can access your live app’s environment

 - In a web browser, log into the WP Engine User Portal.
 Click

-Atlasin the sidebar, then click on the name of the Atlas app associated with this project.
+Atlasin the sidebar, look for the name of the Atlas app associated with this project, then click on it’s associated child environment.

 - On the